prateektrisect/M_UNITS/M0/T5/README.md

 Problem Statement
-Given a string as input.
-Create a new string in which every occurrence of character 'd' is doubled
+Given n as input, print the remainder of the first n numbers when divided by 3

 Sample Test Case